Interviewsand Articles

 RW: It's a very interesting statement, don't you think?

 FS: Yes.
-He said, that whatever could be said, should be said clearly and he moderated away from that as you indicated.
+He said, that whatever could be said, should be said clearly, and he moderated away from that - as you indicated.
 He began to see that everything didn't lend itself to that.

-RW: If it can't be said, but it can be shown, then this opens a whole window through seeing.
+RW: If it can't be said, but it can sometimes be shown, then this opens a whole window through seeing.
 That strikes me as a very interesting point.

 FS: It is.
 And Wittgenstein said something a little like "God has been felt present to numerous people, but there is no finality to it.
 The presence, which God has, is mysterious, yet it has been seen, or shown, or felt.
 It can not be finalized, and yet it's important."